geoffbacon/does-bert-agree/README.md

 syntax-sensitive agreement patterns well in general, but we also highlight the specific linguistic contexts in which its performance degrades.

-## Structure

-Describe the structure of the codebase.

 ## Contributing

 Contributions are welcome!
 For any bugs, questions, suggested improvements, please